 Course load is the total number of credit hours spent in class each week during a semester.
 Students enrolled in at least 12 credit hours are classified as full-time and normally carry a course load of 12 to 18 credit hours.
-Students intending to register for more than 18 credit hours must obtain approval from the campus Counseling office or an academic advisor.
+Students intending to register for more than 18 credit hours must obtain approval from the Manager of Academic Advising.